flodurorg/dagster-docker-tutorial/README.md

 ## Introduction

 Welcome to the Dagster Docker Tutorial!
 This repository provides a hands-on introduction to setting up a basic data pipeline using Dagster within Docker containers.
 Dagster is a powerful data orchestrator tool designed for building, running, and observing data pipelines.
 Docker enhances this by offering an isolated and consistent environment, making your pipelines portable and scalable.
-This tutorial will guide you through the process of setting up a simple data pipeline using Dagster within a Docker container and print "Hello, World!" to the console."
+This tutorial will guide you through the process of setting up a simple data pipeline using Dagster within a Docker container and print "Hello, Dagster!" to the console.

 ## Prerequisites

 Before diving into this tutorial, ensure you have the following installed on your machine:

 - Docker and Docker Compose
-- Python 3.11 or higher
+- Python 3.12 or higher

 A basic understanding of Python programming, Docker containerization, and data pipeline concepts will be helpful.